Lung cancer

 How common is lung cancer?

-Each year, about 14,500 Australians are diagnosed with lung cancer.
+Each year, about 15,500 Australians are diagnosed with lung cancer.
 The average age at diagnosis is 72 years.
-It is the fifth most common cancer in Australia and accounts for 9% of all cancers diagnosed.

 More men than women develop lung cancer, but since the early 1980s rates have been steadily decreasing among men and increasing among women.